abhi-biswas/RegistartionSitePHP/README.md

 **A simple website created using PHP , HTML JavaScript with MySQL database.**

-The develped website is a simple, which can be used by a company to get its users registered for a given service.
+The develped website can be used by a company to get its users registered for a given service.

 <hr>